PoaTek/react-store/README.md

 # react-store
 Storing data in React with context API.
 ## What is react store?
 React store is a context wrapper to hold a variable combined with a architecture to organize data flux.
-The core of the store is mutation of the stored variable and react updating after the mutation is done, this behaviour can be achieved with four key functionalities:
+The core of the store is mutation of the stored variable and React updating after the mutation is done, this behaviour can be achieved with four key functionalities:
 * Getting the instance of the stored variable from anywhere.
 * Mutating the stored variable instance.
 * Listening to the store to trigger a re-render in the component.